-The good news is that probiotics can help.
-In fact, there are several steps you can take toward proper gut health that can have you saying goodbye to seasonal struggles with your digestive system when your inner foodie comes out to play for the holidays.
+The good news is that probiotics can help support you through all your feasting.
+In fact, you can take several gut healthy steps that can have you saying goodbye to seasonal struggles with your digestive system when your inner foodie comes out to play for the holidays.

 The key to feeling great during the gluttony of the holidays is to maintain a healthy gut environment on a consistent basis.
 Gut health is not only important for experiencing optimal digestion and regularity, but it also affects all other supportive systems, like the nervous and immune systems.

-You may even be able to improve your mood and boost overall energy in the days and weeks leading up to the holidays by making simple, healthy choices in favor of your GI tract - like eating probiotic-rich foods or taking a probiotic supplement.
+You may even be able to support your mood and overall energy in the days and weeks leading up to the holidays by making simple, healthy choices in favor of your GI tract—like eating probiotic-rich foods or taking a probiotic supplement.

-Probiotics are beneficial bacteria that colonize within your gut, and their presence can help to balance out the microbes that live there - keeping you feeling your best when it comes to foods, drinks, stress, and other holiday elements that can weigh heavily on your digestive system.
-A probiotic supplement that can effectively deliver good bacteria to your GI tract can help support regularity and even reduce bloating and gas - two of the most common complaints after a jubilant meal.
+Probiotics are beneficial bacteria that can colonize within your gut, and their presence can help to balance out the microbes that live there—keeping you feeling your best when it comes to foods, drinks, stress, and other holiday elements that can weigh heavily on your digestive system.
+A probiotic supplement that can deliver viable bacteria to your GI tract can help support regularity and comfortable digestion—two aspects of health that are often most compromised after a jubilant meal.

-A high-quality probiotic like Hyperbiotics PRO-15 can pack billions of beneficial, living microbes into a single serving and might just help you enjoy your holiday feast without falling asleep at the dinner table or feeling backed up and uncomfortable in the days that follow.
+A high-quality probiotic like Hyperbiotics PRO-15 that packs billions of beneficial, living microbes into a single serving might just help you enjoy your holiday feast without falling asleep at the dinner table or feeling backed up and uncomfortable in the days that follow.
 Simply put, a healthy gut environment can help you enjoy the time spent with your loved ones.

 Focus on the Right Foods

-It’s all about the details (or should I say micronutrients) when it comes to the foods that we eat around the holidays.
-So, to really curb the digestive distress, focus on foods that provide nourishment to your body vs foods that leave you feeling overly-stuffed and depleted.
+It’s all about the details (or should we say micronutrients) when it comes to the foods that we eat around the holidays.
+So, to really curb the digestive distress, focus on foods that provide nourishment to your body vs. foods that leave you feeling overly-stuffed and depleted.

-For example, did you know that the right carbohydrates like whole grains and healthy complex carbohydrates can help keep glucose levels steady?
-As well, fibrous compounds from fruits and vegetables also support energy levels throughout the day and provide food and energy for the probiotic colonies in your gut - helping them to colonize and keeping your system supported.
+For example, did you know that the right carbohydrates, like whole grains and healthy complex carbohydrates, can help keep glucose levels steady?
+As well, prebiotic fibrous compounds from fruits and vegetables can support energy levels throughout the day and provide food and energy for the probiotic colonies in your gut—helping them to colonize and keeping your system supported.

-Lean meats are great energy foods because they contain protein, vitamin B12, and essential amino acids like Tyrosine, an important amino acid for regulating hormones released in the gut environment which affects how we feel almost instantly.
+Lean meats are great energy foods because they contain protein, vitamin B12, and essential amino acids like tyrosine, important for regulating hormones released in the gut environment that affect how we feel almost instantly.

 Secure a Good Night’s Sleep

 A gigantic meal of any sort can leave you feeling exhausted, and while a cup of coffee might sound like the perfect digestif, caffeine can disrupt your REM sleep.
-When you’re not getting enough REM sleep, mental clarity often suffers as a result.
-Secure a good night’s sleep by choosing tea or hot water with lemon after your meal and increasing your intake of probiotic and prebiotic foods and supplements as the holidays approach.
+When you’re not getting enough REM sleep, mental clarity often suffers as a result, so secure a good night’s sleep by choosing tea or hot water with lemon after your meal and increasing your intake of probiotic and prebiotic foods and supplements as the holidays approach.